-This manual will cover the structure of District 33, its (1) composition of AA members, AA Groups, General Service Representatives, the District Committee Members (DCM) and Alternate, and District Officers and committees; and its (2) procedures for district elections, finances and meetings.
+This manual will cover the structure of District 58, its (1) composition of AA members, AA Groups, General Service Representatives, the District Committee Members (DCM) and Alternate, and District Officers and committees; and its (2) procedures for district elections, finances and meetings.

-Terms used in this manual
+Terms used in this manual:

-District Committee Member (DCM); leader of the District Committee and member of the Area Committee, District Panel or District Officers; Those members elected to represent District 33 at the District level.
+District Committee Member (DCM); leader of the District Committee and member of the Area Committee, District Panel or District Officers; Those members elected to represent District 58 at the District level.

-District Committee: Composed of the District Panel and current GSRs or their Alternates.
+District Committee: Composed of the District Panel and current GSRs and/or their Alternates.

-District 33, Area 59
+District 58, Area 59

-District 33, Area 59 is located in Berks County, Pennsylvania, and is composed of 17 AA groups.
-A.A. group has an elected General Service Representative who carries the group conscience to the District.
-The combined group conscience of District 33 is carried to the Area Committee by the DCM / Alternate and by the Area Delegate to the General Service Conference.
-This is the service structure of Alcoholics Anonymous.
+District 58, Area 59 is located in Schuylkill County, Pennsylvania, and is composed of 16 AA groups as of 3/5/2023.
+Each A.A. group should have an elected General Service Representative who carries the group conscience to the District.
+The combined group conscience of District 58 is carried to the Area Committee by the DCM/Alternate and by the Area Delegate to the General Service Conference.
+This is the service structure of Alcoholics Anonymous contained in the AA Service manual.